FormidableLabs/react-music/README.md

 </Song>
 ```

 Once you have a `Song` and a `Sequencer` component, you can add instruments to your `Sequencer`.
-Currently, two instruments are provided, `Synth` and `Sampler`.
 Lets take a look at how these work:

+## Instruments

 #### Sampler